dylan-lang/opendylan/documentation/building-with-duim/source/intro.rst

 input.
 These callback functions encapsulate the behavior of the application.

-` <design.htm#77027>`_, to `See Using Command
-Tables <commands.htm#99799>`_, provide an extended tutorial that illustrates the basic and most common principles involved in building a GUI for a simple application.
+The chapters `Designing a Simple DUIM Application <design.html>`_ to `Using Command Tables <commands.html>`_ provide an extended tutorial that illustrates the basic and most common principles involved in building a GUI for a simple application.

 As well as a rich set of GUI controls, DUIM provides support for the following features that are required in GUI design: